billpatrianakos/brite/README.md

 4. Install with `rake install[brite]` (in this case `brite` refers to the name of the theme folder - if you've renamed the folder use the new name in the rake command instead)
 5. Now you can install, preview, and publish with `rake generate && rake preview`.
 Open a browser to [http://localhost:4000](http://localhost:4000) and if everything looks good (you may need to refresh a few times to get rid of cached styles) then run `rake deploy` to publish your site as usual.

+## Customizations

+Because this theme was developed primarily for myself, there are custom modifications you may want to undo.
+Future versions of this project will not include these extraneous things.

+I recommend making these changes after installation because that's when you'll really see and understand them.
+Be sure to preview the site locally before deploying to see what I'm talking about.
+Luckily, for standard Octopress sites (no extra customization in your _config.yml file) these extra assets won't be visible on your site but you probably don't want them in your repository either.
+So here's how to remove them:

+### Custom asides

+__Modify__ the `about.html` aside to use your own personal details instead of mine.

+__Modify or Delete__ the `google_ads.html` aside so that it either doesn't exist or uses your own Adsense code if you choose to use Adsense.

+__Modify or Delete__ the `random_project.html` and `project_ads.html` asides.
+These asides show an image "poster" ad in the sidebar for one of my projects selected randomly from a list and show a list of my favorite projects respectively.
+If you choose to keep these, you'll see where the references to images point.
+For the random ad functionality, see `source/js/scripts.js` to dereference my projects and include your own files instead.
+If you just want to replace my project ad images, simply replace the files in `source/img/assets` with images of your own of the same name (that way you won't have to modify any JavaScript or HTML).

+__Delete__ the `book_form.html` aside.
+This is the signup form for my book.
+You can replace this with your own Mailchimp signup for if you want but I suspect most people will want to simply get rid of it.

 ## License